mjburtenshaw/macpracs/the-pragmatic-scribe/README.md

 Introduction
 -------------------

 In the ever-evolving landscape of software engineering, the role of documentation cannot be overstated.
 Documentation serves as the lifeblood of any software project, enabling developers to understand, maintain, and extend codebases effectively.
-In this comprehensive guide, we will explore the intricacies of creating high-quality documentation, catering to both novice and experienced software engineers.
+This comprehensive guide will explore the intricacies of creating high-quality documentation catering to novice and experienced software engineers.

 A Note on Systems
 ---------------------------